 If you want to obtain a certificate in this area, many law schools offer courses that are focused exclusively on labor laws.

-8. Estate planning lawyer
+8. Estate Planning Lawyer

 Estate planning lawyers handle wills, trusts, and property rights.
 Their legal advice to clients ensures that all matters related to the passing of assets are properly addressed.
 As an estate planning lawyer, you can also create questionnaires to help clients evaluate their assets.
 This makes it easier to draw up the will.

-The types of lawyers who choose this line of work are experts in the complexities of estate planning - from creating estate plans to ensuring that their client’s wishes are respected after they pass away.
+The types of lawyers who choose this line of work are experts in the complexities of estate planning - from creating estate plans to ensure that their client’s wishes are respected after they pass away.

-9. Immigration lawyer
+9. Immigration Lawyer

 Immigration lawyers deal with individuals and entire families who are trying to acquire US citizenship.
 They provide advice on how to live and work in America legally.
 Immigration lawyers also work with political refugees and asylum seekers.
 Moreover, many employers and employees use immigration lawyers to help them obtain work visas.
 While this isn’t one of the highest-paid types of lawyers, helping people find a better life in the US can be fulfilling work.

 As an immigration lawyer, you can work in many different places.
 For example, there are companies that provide specialized immigration services.
 Also, you can work for nonprofits and government agencies.